Further study or an apprenticeship after Year 12 can stretch your finances (we get it). You may need to pay for things like:

 - Course fees

 The good news is that you may be eligible for a scholarship, bursary or financial incentive, which can take the pressure off financially.
-In fact, every year there are all sorts of scholarships, bursaries and financial incentives given to students in Tasmania (and right across the country).
+In fact, every year there are all sorts of scholarships and bursaries given to students.
 Often, they’re worth thousands of dollars.
 Better still, it’s financial support you don’t need to repay.

 So let’s take a quick look at each one.